of the South, the 1946 directed by Harve Foster and Wilfred Jackson, remains the mouse’s most controversial endeavor.

 of the South remains the Walt Company’s most divisive endeavor.
 The question of whether to give it a home release moved through several elite , with 1984-2005 CEO Michael Eisner reportedly requesting that the character of Uncle Remus be ignored in the adaptation.

-While ithe will be rethemed to The and the , following social outcry off the back of the Black Lives Matter movement. at using of the South was free of controversy for the most part as it only used the Br’er characters,
+While Imagineering using the will be rethemed to The and the , following social outcry off the back of the Black Lives Matter movement. at of the South was free of controversy for the most part as it only used the Br’er characters,

-As for the BBC are known to have shown it as recently as 2006. itself, it’s apparently been shown on the Channel a number of times as recently as 2001, while European networks like the
+As for the BBC are known to have established it as newlynew006. itself, it’s been shown on the Channel a number of times as recently as 2001, while European networks like the

 Related: Disney Fans Petition to Re-Theme Splash Mountain to ‘Princess and the Frog’

-Many film and social studies scholars agree that the film is outdated, while others find that it presents an uncomfortably rose-tinted view of the systematic the world is fighting so hard today.
-Academics and Disney fans alike have noted that the film presents its former slaves as stereotypical and simplistic in comparison to their white counterparts, particularly in regard to their attitude toward living on a plantation.
+Many film and social studies scholars agree that the film is outdated.
+In contrast, others find that it presents an uncomfortably rose-tinted view of the systematic the world is fighting so hard today.
+Academics and Disney fans alike have noted that the film shows its former slaves as stereotypical and simplistic compared to their white counterparts, particularly regarding their attitude toward living on a plantation.

-On the other hand, there are also those who feel that the film is “of its time” and that its simplified look post-slavery America fall in line with the simplicity of other Disney animated movies of the time.
-Song of the South defenders argue that films like Snow White and The Seven Dwarves and Sleeping Beauty — though widely considered to be classics — present an equally “stripped down” and “fairytale” look at their respective cultures, with a plain view of good and bad without the baggage of real world horrors.
+On the other hand, some feel that the film is “of its time” and that its simplified look in post-slavery America aligns with the simplicity of other Disney animated movies of the time.
+Song of the South defenders argue that films like Snow White and The Seven Dwarves and Sleeping Beauty — though widely considered to be classics — present an equally “stripped down” and “fairytale” look at their respective cultures, with a plain view of good and evil without the baggage of real-world horrors.

-Joel Chandler Harris himself has also been accused of appropriating “Uncle Remus, No Friend of Mine.” culture, though while still alive Harris actually pushed for racial reconciliation and equality at a time where such ideas were considered radical.
-In his book, Reading Africa into American Literature: Epics, Fables, and Gothic Tales, Keith Cartwright argues that, “Harris might arguably be called the greatest single authorial force behind the literary development of African American folk matter and manner.”
+Joel Chandler Harris himself has also been accused of appropriating “Uncle Remus, No Friend of Mine.” culture.
+However, while still alive, Harris pushed for racial reconciliation and equality when such ideas were considered radical.
+In his book, Reading Africa into American Literature: Epics, Fables, and Gothic Tales, Keith Cartwright argues that “Harris might arguably be called the greatest single authorial force behind the literary development of African American folk matter and manner.”
 Despite this, other scholars have found his use of Black folklore to have the opposite effect, as writer Alice Walker accuses Harris of “stealing a good part of my heritage” in her essay

 Related: ‘The Little Mermaid’ Star Halle Bailey Opens up About ‘Black Ariel Backlash’